Negotiations to end partial government shutdown at a standstill

 It’s believed that offer from the White House was rejected.

-Schumer’s office has not responded to a request by ABC News for a comment.
+Schumer’s office has not responded to a request by ABC News for comment.

 Trump argued Tuesday that federal workers support his position in the fight with Democrats over billions of dollars in funding for the border wall.